Composing Your List

 What to Look for in a College Program

 What do you think you might want to study in college?
 What are some possible college majors?
 You are not being asked to choose an exact college major at this point in your life, but it would be wise to know what choices are available and have a general idea of types of subjects and programs that interest you.
-In addition, you can discover a great deal of information about yourself by taking a few surveys about possible career interest, your personality, skills, and strengths (see Naviance).
+In addition, you can discover a great deal of information about yourself by taking a few surveys about possible career interest, your personality, skills, and strengths (see Schoolinks).

 You should research colleges that offer courses, majors and programs in your areas of interest and that excel in those areas.
 Compare programs and class offerings, professor credentials and achievements, department support and enthusiasm, websites, research grants and programs, and any publicity or reports about that department.
 Again, using a ratings form to compare differences will help you narrow your list.
 Note that it is important to check policies on changing majors and transferring from one department to another within a university; often majors are capped or have very competitive admissions process, so a change of major is not always possible.